Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/ResourceManagement.md

 ## Extensions

-- `ApplicationBuilderExtensions`: Shortcut extensions for application setup, e.g.: `UseResourceFilters` (see above).
+- `ApplicationBuilderExtensions`: Shortcut extensions for application setup, such as `UseResourceFilters` (see above).
-- `ResourceFilterProviderExtensions`: Extension methods for the `IResourceFilterProvider`interface.
+- `ResourceFilterProviderExtensions`: Extension methods for the `IResourceFilterProvider` interface.
-- `ResourceManifestExtensions`: Extensions for building the resource manifest, e.g.: `SetDependenciesRecursively` helps registering multi-level dependencies.
+- `ResourceManifestExtensions`: Extensions for building the resource manifest, such as `SetDependenciesRecursively()` which helps registering multi-level dependencies.
-- `ResourceManagerExtensions`: Extensions for resource usage, e.g.: `RegisterStyle` registers a stylesheet resource by name without having to use the "stylesheet" literal which is error-prone.
+- `ResourceManagerExtensions`: Extensions for resource usage, such as `RegisterStyle()` which registers a stylesheet resource by name without having to use the error-prone "stylesheet" literal.